aspose-total/Aspose.Total-Products/total/en/python-net/conversion/xltx-to-ppsx/_index.md

 {{% blocks/products/pf/feature-page-summary %}}

+<h2>Why to Convert XLTX to PPSX</h2>

+XLTX is a Microsoft Excel Open XML Spreadsheet file format which is used to store data in tabular form.
+It is widely used for data analysis and data manipulation.
+On the other hand, PPSX is a Microsoft PowerPoint Open XML Presentation file format which is used to create presentations.
+It is used to present data in a visually appealing way.
+Therefore, it is necessary to convert XLTX to PPSX in order to present the data in a more attractive and understandable way.

+<h2>How Aspose.Total Helps for XLTX to PPSX Conversion</h2>
-For a Python developer, who is trying to add a XLTX to PPSX conversion feature within application, [Aspose.Total for Python via .NET](https://products.aspose.com/total/python-net/) API can help to automate the conversion process.
-It's a full package of various APIs dealing different formats including XLTX and PPSX files.

-It's mainly in two steps.
-Firstly use [Aspose.Cells for Python via .NET](https://products.aspose.com/cells/python-net/) API to convert XLTX file to PDF.
-After that by using PowerPoint Python API [Aspose.Slides for Python via .NET](https://products.aspose.com/slides/python-net/), save the created PDF into desired Microsoft PowerPoint format.
+Aspose.Total for Python via .NET API is a full package of various APIs dealing different formats including XLTX and PPSX files.
+It helps to automate the conversion process of XLTX to PPSX.
+It is mainly in two steps.
+Firstly use Aspose.Cells for Python via .NET API to convert XLTX file to PDF.
+After that by using PowerPoint Python API Aspose.Slides for Python via .NET, save the created PDF into desired Microsoft PowerPoint format.

+The Aspose.Cells for Python via .NET API provides a wide range of features to manipulate the XLTX files.
+It allows to read, write, create, modify and convert the XLTX files.
+It also provides features to set the page layout, page setup, headers and footers, page margins, page orientation, paper size, etc.

+The Aspose.Slides for Python via .NET API provides features to create, modify and convert the PPSX files.
+It allows to read, write, create, modify and convert the PPSX files.
+It also provides features to set the page layout, page setup, headers and footers, page margins, page orientation, paper size, etc. It also provides features to add shapes, text, images, audio, video, etc. to the PPSX files.

+Therefore, Aspose.Total for Python via .NET API is a great tool for Python developers to automate the conversion process of XLTX to PPSX.
+It provides a wide range of features to manipulate the XLTX and PPSX files.
+It helps to create visually appealing presentations from the XLTX files.

 {{% /blocks/products/pf/feature-page-summary %}}